hmeng/the-gen-z-catechism/chapters/post-11.md

 ---
-layout: default
+layout: chapter
-title: "Post 11"
+title: "Post #11: What day is for worship?"
 ---
 # Post #11: What day is for worship?